gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 <a name="withEntitiesLocalPagination"></a>

 ## withEntitiesLocalPagination(config)
-<p>Generates necessary state, computed and methods for local pagination of entities in the store.
+<p>Generates necessary state, computed and methods for local pagination of entities in the store.</p>
-Requires withEntities to be present in the store.</p>
+<p>Requires withEntities to be present in the store.</p>

 **Kind**: global function